bogadrian/gatsby-final/src/posts/a -new-blog-post.md

 ![Astronaut](./landscape3.jpg)

-# To be written VERY soon!
+# To be written VERY very vey soon!